aaronfeingold/fest-vibes-ai-landing-page/README.md

 - **Event Analytics Dashboard** - Interactive insights into music events and trends
 - **AI Planning Assistant** - Chat with Boomy/Bumi for personalized music experiences (A/B tested)

+## Content Management

+### Architecture

+This project uses a hybrid content management approach:

+- **Marketing Content** (`data/content.json`): All text, titles, descriptions, and copy
+- **Technical Structure** (`src/lib/homepage-data.ts`): Icons, colors, layouts, and styling

+This separation allows marketing teams to update content without code changes or redeployment.

+### Updating Content

+To update marketing copy, edit `data/content.json`.
+Changes take effect on next deployment.

+### Future: Headless CMS Integration

+> NOTE: This content architecture is designed to migrate to a headless CMS (like Sanity) in the future.
+The current `data/content.json` file will be replaced with API calls to the CMS, enabling real-time content updates without redeployment.

+To prepare for CMS migration, maintain the current JSON structure when adding new content fields.

 ## Deployment

 This project is optimized for Vercel deployment with Next.js App Router.